Tunnel Ram

 Remembered mostly for an unfortunate association with the assassination of President Kennedy

 The Continental also came as a four door convertible, requiring a feat of engineering to ensure the body remained rigid enough to take less-than-smooth roads.
-But it was for the suicide rear doors this model is most remembered for, a novelty to be sure, but one that set the big Lincoln apart from all other luxury cars.
+But it was the suicide rear doors this model is most remembered for, a novelty to be sure, but one that set the big Lincoln apart from all other luxury cars.

 For 1968, Lincoln made several styling changes to the Continental to meet new federal safety standards.
 A new 460 cu in (7.5liter) engine became available at the beginning of the model year.
 Total Continental sales for 1968 model year was 39,134.